Chapter 12: oving Forward

 “She looked well.”

-“What of Sarah?”
-He asked, leaning in.
+“What of Sarah?” he asked, leaning in.

-Jon nodded, groaning.
 “Where is Rebekah?
 I will go to her.”

 Crispus gripped Jon’s shoulder, rummaging in his leather bag.
 “Her quest is no less important than yours.
 She left a message for you.”